alaa1945/Portfolio/README.md

 # Portfolio
-Portfolio websites where you can show your work,skills and projects in a professional and creative way.
+Portfolio website where you can show your work,skills and projects in a professional and creative way.